colour-science/colour/README.rst

   -  XYZ to xy.
   -  XYZ to RGB.
   -  RGB to XYZ.
-  -  xyY to RGB.
-  -  RGB to xyY.
   -  RGB to RGB.
   -  XYZ to UCS.
   -  UCS to XYZ.